hammerhead2k2/AlexaWP-Miners-Oberhausen/README.md

-# AlexaWP
+# AlexaWP-Miners Oberhausen

-AlexaWP is a WordPress plugin that integrates with Amazon Alexa to create and enable the creation of Alexa skills.
+AlexaWP Miners Oberhausen is a WordPress plugin that integrates with Amazon Alexa to create and enable the creation of Alexa skills.

+Goal of the project is the disability access to the Website of Miners Oberhausen

 It allows you to use WordPress as an endpoint.